 TNAP: Can we start by knowing what your work schedule is like?

 My work schedule is flexible.
-I do several part time jobs.
+I do several part-time jobs.
 Helpling complements my schedule well because I can choose where and when I want to work.
 There are days when I can work for four hours and others when I can only commit to two.

-The reason why people have a negative notion toward cleaning jobs is because the majority of cleaning jobs is done by uncles, aunties and foreign workers.
+The reason why people have a negative notion toward cleaning jobs is that the majority of cleaning jobs are done by uncles, aunties and foreign workers.
 Youngsters would not want to be seen as a cleaner because it makes them appear as an “auntie” or “uncle”.
 But I feel that being a cleaner is not illegal and it’s a proper job that still pays in the end.

 TNAP: What’s the most surprising thing about being a cleaner?